mgmike/nd013-c6-control-starter/README.md

 To automatically tune the parameters, I would implement a twiddle optimization algorithm.
 To do this, a few things must be done:
 - First create a loop to generate the ego vehicle then remove it after a few seconds.
+    - To do this, I had to learn about spawning actors
 - Change the map
 - Edit the python code to send a flag indicating a vehicle reset
 - Receive the flag in the C++ code